ROBPEP19/testsRepository/code/Open Challenge/README.md

 }

+/**
+ * This function returns the distance in mm measured by the requested
+ * Luna ToF and also ensures that this measurement makes sense using
+ * the strength of the Luna ToF, thus giving consistent results in
+ * borderline cases.
+ * @param addr I2C address of the ToF Luna that you wish to request
+ * @return Distance in mm measured
+ * @return 0xFFFF if failed to measure
+ * @see LunaRead16()
+ */
 uint16_t LunaDistance(uint8_t addr) {
   uint16_t d = LunaRead16(addr, 0x00);          // Request ToF Luna distance
   uint16_t strength = LunaRead16(addr, 0x02);   // Request ToF Luna stregth